 What scenarios will he face that allow him to draw on the experiences he had as an assistant principal?
 How will he measure the success of his first year?
 By next summer, he’s likely to have some lessons to share.

-Education Dive will give you a front seat to Brown's journey this year in a series we've titled PreparED.
+Education Dive will give you a front seat to Brown's journey this year in a series titled PreparED.

 PreparED: Prospective principals embrace thrill of leadership in revamped pipeline program: A program ending with a professional development session at a local Six Flags is just one small part of improved principal preparation efforts in Maryland's Prince George’s County Public Schools.